208ProgrammingClub/guess-my-number/README.md

 }

 ```
 #11.
-Want to Quit???###
+Want to Quit?
 Remember a while back we wanted to alow our user to exit the game at any time.
 Well in order to quickly determine if the game is over lets create a variable that we can use that simply switches between true or false.
-This [game_over] variable will change if the player has typed in 'quit' or 'no'.
+We can also change this [game_over] variable if the player wants to quit and has typed in 'quit' or 'Uncle!'.
 We will also call [game_over = true] if the player guessed correctly or they run out of turns and we can end the game by victory or you loose.
-At the beginning of every game we obviously want this [game_over] variable to be set to "false" because the game is not over..
+You see we are checking in many places if the variable [game_over] = true.
+So we need to make sure we set the game up correctly.
+At the beginning of every game we obviously want this [game_over] variable to be set to "false" because the game is not over...
 Additionally we will move this variable with the other setup variables to the beginning of our program to reset the game to its starting values and to prevent unnecesary conditionals from ever being tested.

+Please move these lines of code to the top of your __GuessMyNumber.js__ file
 ```javascript
 var game_over = false;
 var number_of_guesses = 0;
 var guesses_remaining = 10;
 ```

-There is a way we will test to see if the user wants to quit.
-If the player types in anything other than a number or a number outside our range of 1 to 100 they obviously don't want to play and we can call the [game_over] = true.
-Remember when using conditionals all the code between the {} will run while the conditiona is true.
-Using this knowledge we have the option to display different messages and change variables for each condition.
-Lets take a look at how we do this when all other conditions are false we use the [else] command to capture any user input that does not meet our condition testing and allows us to build an emergency exit from our game.

 Do you see the word 'NAN' below?
 Well 'NAN' is short for "Not a Number" if(players_guess='NAN') they must have typed in something like 'quit' or 'no' which are not numbers.
 If the 'NAN' statement is true, we will want to quit our game.
 But what if the [players_guess] is zero or negative or if the [players_guess] is greater than 100?  how will we test that?
 ```javascript